Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

 - populate user-dashboard kpi summary based on user who logged in, find a way how to connect lastkpi inputs to user_dashboard
 - link mongo DB to Power Bi
 - link Power BI to an app on a home page
+- crete defensive code by making an if statuement on each page after login (recommendation by mentor 09-nov)